cmwedin/cmwedin/README.md

-Hi i'm Chris Wedin aka SadSapphic, I write and program (mostly text based) video games.
+Hi i'm Chris Wedin aka SadSapphic, I write and program video games.
 I have a Bachelors degree in Physics with an English minor and am most proficcent working in python and C#.
 I can be reached about my games at sadsapphicgames@gmail.com